jkmrto/docker-chrome-headless-rpi/README.md

-# Chrome Headless Docker for Raspberri Pi
+# Chrome Headless Docker for Raspberry Pi

 ## Run it